UPSC Syllabus PDF

 UPSC Optional Literature Syllabus

 IAS Syllabus also includes an optional syllabus for various literature subjects.
 Candidates who opt for one of the literature subjects as their optional must download the UPSC Syllabus for literate subjects to get started.

 UPSC Syllabus Interview

 There is no defined IAS syllabus for the Interview, also known as Personality Test.
-As the name suggests, UPSC does not aim to test specialized knowledge in Interviews that have already been tested in the mains exam.
+As the name suggests, the Commission does not aim to test specialized knowledge in Interviews that have already been tested in the Mains exam.

-- The purpose of the interview/personality test is to assess the candidate's fitness for a career in public service and assess a candidate's mental abilities.
+- The purpose of the UPSC interview/personality test is to assess the candidate's fitness for a career in public service and assess the candidate's mental abilities.

 - This tests not only academic abilities but also social attributes and current-event interests.

 - Mental alertness, critical capacities of absorption, clear and logical presentation, the balance of judgment, range and depth of interest, aptitude for social cohesion and leadership, and intellectual and moral integrity are some of the attributes to be assessed.

 Tips to Prepare UPSC Syllabus 2023